Barnard Road, Clapham Junction

 The warren-like network of tunnels was used as a telecommunications hub and employed in the transmission of messages between Kennedy and Khrushchev at the height of the missile crisis.
 The tunnels have since been decommissioned.

 The entrance to the tunnels, found on Furnival Street off High Holborn, is marked by nothing more than a non-descript fire exit.
 However, a heavy-duty hoist and ventilation shaft above give the game away for those in the know.

-(For those wondering about the difference between MI5 and MI6, the latter's website explains: MI6 detects and disrupts terrorist threats to the UK and its interests overseas whilst MI5 works to disrupt these threats in the UK.)
+(For those wondering about the difference between MI5 and MI6: MI6 detects and disrupts terrorist threats to the UK and its interests overseas whilst MI5 works to disrupt these threats in the UK.)

-Tipped for several Oscars, the target="_blank">film adaptation of John le Carré’s novel Tinker Tailor Soldier Spy centred on ‘The Circus’, the headquarters of MI6 in Cambridge Circus, central London.
-Despite actually being a fictional HQ (MI6 have never been based here to the public knowledge), the ornate structure of the building and the iconic nature of the novel/film has prompted its inclusion in this top ten.
+The film adaptation of John le Carré’s novel Tinker Tailor Soldier Spy centred on ‘The Circus’, the headquarters of MI6 in Cambridge Circus, central London.
+Despite actually being a fictional HQ (MI6 have never been based here to the public knowledge), the ornate structure of the building and the iconic nature of the novel/film has prompted its inclusion in this top 10.

 Le Carré (originally born David Cornwell) worked for both MI5 and MI6 and penned several novels based on his experiences in the services.
 In the film, our hero and retired deputy head of MI6, George Smiley (played by Gary Oldman), is enlisted to find a mole at the very top of the Circus who is feeding information to the KGB.
 The plot is loosely based on the case of the Cambridge Five scandal in the 1950s and 60s.